AlexALX/wiremod_e2_os/README.md

 Written in in-game Expression2 Language (wiremod addon).

 This is not an real OS, it cannot work anywhere except this game.
-Homever it works similar to a real PC (boot sequence etc), but still very much simplified.
+However it works similar to a real PC (boot sequence etc), but still very much simplified.

 Main features:
 * PC BIOS, boot emulation.